arrow-left

 The options chain is displayed as a table where you have the contract, last trading date, strike price, bid, bid size, ask, ask size, mid-price, volume, open interest (OI), implied volatility (IV), delta, theta, gamma, vega, and rho.

-If that's too much data, uncheck the Show All Columns button to see fewer columns.
+If that's too much data, uncheck the Show All Columns checkbox to see fewer columns.
 Your choice.

 How can you use this data?
 If you're interested in trading calls or puts via covered calls, cash-secured puts, or protective puts, the list view may be helpful since you're only focused on OTM puts and calls.